Living with this much feeling

 I schlepped it through the years, like a heavy stone in my pocket weighing me down.
 Feeling fully was a danger to shield from and made me turn to strategies of hesitation.
 Surrendering to aliveness and joy could feel misplaced in the face of such heaviness, like light in a sealed room.
 Outwardly, I tried to smile instead of breaking down, reserving such defeat only for the times when I could no longer hold the barricades, when the center had to give way.

 It took me time to grow to understand this.
-At first, there was a vague ache, a grief for something I couldn’t locate.
+At first, there was a vague ache, a grief for something I that was hard to locate.
 Then I started to see the horrendous cost: how in emotionally retreating and abandoning parts of myself, I had also betrayed and locked away parts of my own truth.
 The dark inner shadow had turned me against my own innocent and noble self.
 The irony.
 In trying to escape the original ache, I was deepening the very void I was trying to outrun.
-Not just the pain itself, but my insulation from it.
+The pain as well as my insulation from it.
 That was the real exile, the swamp of living out of integrity.

 The ache swelling and my heart revolting, I got tired of my own strategies.
 And underneath it all, there was something beckoning.
-Now I know that this something was my future self whispering, subtly pulling me toward my wholeness and own adventures.
+I think I know now that this something was my future self whispering, subtly pulling me toward my wholeness and own adventures.

 This journey carried me far from my homeland, onto a new continent, where I practiced the bravery of my wild becoming.
-I slowly grew into enough trust to continue to follow the North Star of my creative, authentic self.
-My eyes and heart opened to the beauty and love, all around me and within reach.
-And this is how I slowly saved myself: by building the precious life that had been waiting in store as my heart’s blueprint all along.
+Slowly, I grew into more self-trust to continue to follow the North Star of my creative, authentic self.
+My eyes and heart opened to the beauty and love that was all around me and within reach.
+I was rescuing myself by way of seeing things differently, and allowing myself to see the beauty and preciousness of the life I was building.
+It felt like claiming something that had been waiting for me, and my heart’s blueprint, all along.

-I came to understand that this sensitivity wasn’t just something to manage, but a kind of special intelligence.
-It kept me safe, let me listen carefully to others, and – maybe best of all – gave me embodied access to my own subtle intuition, plus the many synchronous nods the world offered to me.
+I came to understand that my sensitivity was a kind of special intelligence.
+It kept me safe, let me listen carefully to others, and, maybe best of all, gave me embodied access to my own subtle intuition and the many synchronous nods the world offered to me.

-In this way, the shadow I had tried to lock away hadn’t only guarded me, but had also been guarding something for me.
-The lock and key were the same: my own magic of seeing feelingly.
-My own deep river wasn’t buried, but flowed with quiet abundance, carving its path.
-Waiting for me to listen and let its current carry me toward what I value most.
+In this way, the shadow I had tried to lock away had guarded me and been guarding something for me.
+The lock and its key were my magic of seeing feelingly.
+My deep river has been carving its own path, waiting for me to let its current carry me toward what I value most.
 Attention, presence, language, love.

 This connection to my core remains a sustaining mystery.
-Putting one true word after another for this piece felt vulnerable, and slow.
+Putting one true word after another for this piece felt vulnerable and slow.
 It took me several weeks.
 Or, who knows, maybe a whole lifetime, after all.
-It’s both a release and return to something familiar, only that I can now live my life more in relation with and service to the world.
+A release and a return to something familiar, only that I can now live my life more in relation with and service to the world.

-It’s as if my sensitivity has become something akin to a lifelong friend.
+My sensitivity is morphing into something like a lifelong friend.
 And to my mother and sister: I love you so wildly, I may never find the words to properly express.

 Oh, Brigitte!
 I know you worked so hard on this and I am so glad you did.
 This is such a gift to the world.
 Thank you for sharing it.
 So many beautiful parts: